Sparklabinfo/WebAid/README.md

 │ └── [ToolPages].jsx # Individual tools (ColorConverter, RegexHelper etc.)
 ├── assets/ # Icons, logos, images
 └── main.jsx # Entry point

+📌 Contributing
+We welcome contributions!
+Please open issues or pull requests to add tools, improve UI, or fix bugs.

+📄 License
+MIT License – Free to use and modify.

+🙌 Acknowledgements
+Thanks to:

+Firebase for blazing-fast hosting

+OpenAI & Google Gemini for generative APIs

+You, for visiting this repo 💙